samsung-cnct/kraken-lib/DEVELOPERS.md

 Take a look at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request).
 In a nutshell you need to:

-1. [Fork](https://help.github.com/articles/fork-a-repo) the K2 GitHub repository at
-   [https://github.com/samsung-cnct/k2/](https://github.com/samsung-cnct/k2/) to your personal GitHub account.
+1. [Fork](https://help.github.com/articles/fork-a-repo) the kraken-lib GitHub repository at [https://github.com/samsung-cnct/k2/](https://github.com/samsung-cnct/k2/) to your personal GitHub account.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to your fork.
-3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the K2 GitHub repository that you forked in step 1.
-If your pull request is related to an existing K2 issue -- for instance, because you reported a bug report earlier -- then mention that your pull request `fixes #123` in the description.
+3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the kraken-lib GitHub repository that you forked in step 1.
+If your pull request is related to an existing kraken-lib issue -- for instance, because you reported a bug report earlier -- then mention that your pull request `fixes #123` in the description.

-You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `K2` repository.
+You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `kraken-lib` repository.

 <a name="approve-pull-request"></a>